Marc MacYoung?

 to attack you?

-not want to be talked down.
-He, in fact, may be
+to be talked down.
+He, in fact, may be pretty

-through violence.
-If that is the case, you had better
+violence.
+If that is the case, you had better have

-have something up your sleeve that will make him
+something up your sleeve that will make him want

 Or, if he decides to go anyway, something that will immediately convince him "bad decision."